 The NBA Southwest Division has several entertaining teams in it, making it worth keeping an eye on all year long.
-At ATS.io, we constantly monitor the futures odds for this division, to help you make the most informed decisions possible when making your NBA betting picks in the futures market in the Southwest.
+At ATS, we constantly monitor the futures odds for this division, to help you make the most informed decisions possible when making your NBA betting picks in the futures market in the Southwest.
+Continue reading to get the latest odds and updates on each team.

 NBA Southwest Division Odds